 b.
 Where cars overhang landscape areas that are at least five feet wide along a side or rear property line or adjacent to an interior parking lot landscape area that is at least ten feet wide (for double loaded parking).
 In order to encourage low impact development standards, double loaded parking may be built with 18 foot stalls and a four foot landscaped area in between.;

 Reduction for Planter Overhangs

 c.
-Where cars overhang a sidewalk on private property where the sidewalk is at least six feet in width; or
+Where cars overhang a sidewalk on private property where the sidewalk is at least six feet in width; or d.
+90-degree parking within a parking structure.

 Reduction for Sidewalk Overhang